gtaylor/django-athumb/README.rst

 ``athumb.backends.s3boto.S3BotoStorage_AllPublic``, as it does not use HTTPS, and is a good bit faster than ``S3BotoStorage`` because it makes some assumptions.

-..note:: This module is primarily aimed at storing and serving images to/from
+.. note:: This module is primarily aimed at storing and serving images to/from
     S3.
 I have not tested it at all with the standard Django Filesystem backend, though it *should* work.